alienvoices-org/fractal-logic-unit/README.md

-The core claim — that a single bijection can simultaneously satisfy Latin, Hamiltonian, Gray-code, spectral flatness, and quasi-random properties — is supported by 53 proven theorems and empirical benchmarks at scales up to 3^256.
+The core claim — that a single bijection can simultaneously satisfy Latin, Hamiltonian, Gray-code, spectral flatness, and quasi-random properties — is supported by our theorems and empirical benchmarks at scales up to 3^256.